MaksGrynk/python-for-qa-1/2-python-basics-1/homework.rst

 6. Having tuple ``('postgresql', 'semantic.amazonaws-prod.com', 5432, 'semantic', 'admin', '12345')`` with
-   production database connection properties (dialect, host, port, database name, user name, password).
-Program should:
+   production database connection properties (dialect, host, port, database name, user name, password), program should:

-    - create ``prod_config`` dictionary, where dict keys are connection properties names and dict values are appropriate values from input tuple;
+    - create ``prod_config`` dictionary, where dict keys are connection properties names and dict values are appropriate values from the input tuple;

     - create ``staging_config`` dictionary with the same keys and values as ``prod_config``;